gildas/puppet-me/README.md

   Start-BitsTransfer ... win-8.1-client.ps1 -Credential (Get-Credential ACME\john.doe) [options]
   ```
 - -HyperV
-  When used, [Virtualbox](http://www.virtualbox.org) will be installed and configured.
   When used, HyperV will be configured.
 A reboot might be necessary before building the first box.
   Only one of -HyperV, -Virtualbox, -VMWare can be specified.
 - -PackerBuild